MCML: A Novel Memory-based Contrastive Meta-Learning Method for Few Shot Slot Tagging: Model

 \subsection{Adaption from Memory}

-Adaption from memory only can be used when meta-training data and meta-testing data have overlap labels.
-In this case, the overlapping label will have two different representations: one from memory, the other from current episode during meta-testing (as shown in Figure 3).
-In practice, this case is more common, e.g. B-person and B-city almost appear in every slot tagging dataset.
+To address the forgetting problem during the meta-testing stage, we take advantage of stored representations in the memory bank to build a bridge connecting the testing space and training space.
+With overlapped labels between meta-training and meta-testing, two types of representations can be observed: 1) one from memory during meta-training; 2) the other from the current episode during meta-testing.
+It is noted that labels overlap frequently in practice, e.g. \textit{B-person} and \textit{B-city} almost appear in every slot tagging dataset.

-We use the overlapped labels during meta-training and meta-testing to learn the adaption function $f$ which minimizes the distribution gap between meta-training and meta-testing \footnote{We emphasize this operation is conducted at episode-level to comply the few-shot setting}.
+As shown in Figure \ref{fig:adaption}, we decompose the whole process into two steps.
+First of all, we use the overlapped labels during meta-training and meta-testing to learn the adaption function $f$ which minimizes the representation gap between meta-training and meta-testing \footnote{We emphasize this operation is conducted at episode-level to comply with the few-shot setting.}.

-where $f$ can be implemented by Multilayer Perceptron (MLP) or one linear layer with the following loss function.
+Where $f$ can be implemented by Multilayer Perceptron (MLP) or one linear layer with the following loss function.
+Here $R_{test\_overlap}^i$ means $i$th label appears in both the memory bank and current test episode.
+The learning objective of adaption layers $L_{ada}$ can be defined as follows:

-We then use the learned adaption function to project these unseen labels to the training space based on the assumption that the train space should be more accurate than the test space which consists of more labeled data.
+Where $R_{train\_overlap}^i$ here can be directly extracted from the memory bank as the ground truth representation.
+We then use the learned adaption function to project the new labels (i.e, not overlap) to the training space based on the assumption that the training space should be more accurate than the testing space which consists of more labeled data.

+In this case, we can get original representations in the testing space and representations in the training space after adaption for both overlap labels and new labels.
+Our final representation for each label can be the combination of these two kinds of representation from different spaces.

-where $\alpha \in (0, 1)$ is a hyper-parameter which controls the percentage of information from the original test space and from adaption.
+where $\alpha \in (0, 1)$ is a hyper-parameter that controls the percentage of information from the original testing space and from adaption.
+By adaption from the memory, the distribution shift in the testing episodes rooting in domain transfer and few-shot setting will be de-biased by the global representations in the memory.